dmpalyvos/ananke/README.md

 ### Automatic reproduction of paper's experiments and plots

 Here, we describe how to automatically reproduce the results from our paper on your available hardware.
+**Caution: The dataset used for the Smart Grid queries must not be published due to privacy regulations, the corresponding experiments can thus not be reproduced by third parties.**

 #### Manual experiment execution and plotting